 The social aims permissible and ways they can be pursued are wider for a CIC than a charity.
 The definition of community interest in the ‘Community Interest Test’ which applies to CICs is wider than the equivalent ‘Public Benefit Test’ which applies for charities.
 This means that many aims which would not qualify for charitable status can legitimately be pursued via a CIC.

 The CIC model is specifically identified with social enterprise.
 For some this social, communal element of their endeavours is something they want to emphasise.
-The ability to distinguish from a traditional charitable status may be seen as a virtue for some, more in keeping with their sense of purpose.
+The ability to distinguish from a traditional charitable status may be seen as a virtue for some, fitting with their sense of purpose.

 Over time, social enterprises are achieving a higher profile, as well as an independent, distinct voice within the third sector.

-Note that it’s also possible for a community interest company to be set up by a charity, in a similar way to which they might establish a Charitable Trading Company – so the two are sometimes complementary rather than entirely distinct, independent options.
-The CIC would then often be used as the “trading arm” of the parent charity, meaning they still benefit from most of the advantages of a CIC.
+Note that it’s also possible for a community interest company to be set up by a charity, in a similar way to which they might establish a Charitable Trading Company.
+Therefore, the two are sometimes complementary rather than entirely distinct, independent options.
+The CIC would then often be used as the ‘trading arm’ of the parent charity.
+This would allow them still to benefit from most of the advantages of a CIC.

 Disadvantages of a community interest company